kylegalloway/Simple-Rating-System/README.md

 Each team’s rating is simply the sum of their (adjusted) margin of victory and their sum of their opponent’s average (adjusted) MOV.
 The SRS puts equal weight on all games, something the brain is not good at doing.

+It takes a bit to run on the larger files.

 The final results are not perfect.
 So if you have any ideas on how to improve it please submit an issue/pull request.